The paradox of one-sided vs. two-sided tests of significance

 After observing a Z score of 1.81 under a two-sided hypothesis (point null of no difference) we cannot reject the null (1.81 < 1.96).
 However, if we are interested in rejecting a one-sided null / accepting a one-sided alternative hypothesis we can reject the null with a fair amount of comfort (1.81 > 1.6449).

-This is not the case, however as both tests provide the same error guarantees against an incorrect rejection of the null hypothesis, at the specified level α and if reporting exact probabilities (as one should) the p-value for the one-sided test will be smaller than that of the two-sided test.
+This is not the case, however as both tests provide the same error guarantees against an incorrect rejection of the null hypothesis, at the specified level α .
+This is despite the fact that if reporting exact probabilities (as one should) the p-value for the one-sided test will be smaller than that of the two-sided test.

 Resolving the one-sided paradox